What do I do with my shrimp when I go on holiday?

 Maintaining water quality in your shrimp tank while on holiday is akin to ensuring your house is locked and secure before leaving for a trip.
 It’s about taking thoughtful precautions that allow you to relax and enjoy your time away, knowing that everything back home is in good order.

-Before you jet off, perform a water change to ensure that the tankOpens in a new tab. is in optimal condition.
+Before you jet off, perform a water change to ensure that the tank is in optimal condition.
 Think of it as tidying up before a house sitter arrives – you want everything to be just right.
-Check the water parametersOpens in a new tab., such as pH, ammonia, nitrite, and nitrate levels, to make sure they’re within the acceptable range for your shrimp.
+Check the water parameters, such as pH, ammonia, nitrite, and nitrate levels, to make sure they’re within the acceptable range for your shrimp.

 Consider the evaporation rate in your tank, especially if you’ll be away for an extended period.
 Covering the tank can reduce evaporation, keeping the water level stable.
 It’s like closing the windows before a rainstorm – a simple step that can prevent a big mess.